Luke883i/RLA-ECNN/README.md

 ---

+This is **not a coding repository**.
+ROA is a **PDF-born theoretical corpus** injected into GitHub as an epistemic container for governed, inspectable, agent-readable knowledge.

+The root layout is intentionally minimal: PDF entrypoints, PDF folders, this `README.md`, and technical dot entries.
+All non-PDF operational infrastructure lives in `Operation/`.

 This repository contains a compact research corpus on **reticular observer architectures**: AI-assisted systems whose outputs are treated not as isolated answers, but as products of explicit, bounded, reconstructable, auditable epistemic structures.